 Weft knits are stretchier than warp knits.
 That’s because weft fabrics are knit on the cross grain, which stretches more than the grain.

 Warp fabrics are strong and stable.
 That’s because they’re knit in the direction of the grain.

 Weft Knit Fabrics

-Weft knit fabrics use knit and purl stitches, and the arrangement of these stitches determines a fabric’s name and characteristics.
+Weft fabrics use knit (V-shaped) and purl (arch/bump-shaped) stitches, and the arrangement of these stitches determines a fabric’s name and characteristics.

 Single Knit Fabrics